CICS110/CICS110.github.io/main/lectures/01-introduction/Jared/index.md

 A sequence of instructions to accomplish some task.
 These instructions are very sequential, done one-after-another, and often the order is very important.
-This bears resemblance to things like recipes, instructions on how to drive somewhere, or instructions on how to build something (lego sets, Ikea furniture, etc.).
+This bears a resemblance to things like recipes, instructions on how to drive somewhere, or instructions on how to build something (lego sets, Ikea furniture, etc.).

 You can see how a recipe below can have a natural correspondence to something program-like.
-The step-by-step nature of being the key detail.
+The step-by-step nature being the key detail.
-The difference is in that the program needs very explicit details.
+The difference is that the program needs very explicit form and information.

 A recipe:
 ```